 because the three steps of this process to make wise choices are linked to the three colors of traffic lights.
-Imagine how mind-boggling it would be at an intersection if drivers had to drive without traffic lights and they had to navigate thru the intersection withd traffic coming from all directions.
+Imagine how mind-boggling it would be at an intersection if all the drivers passing through it had to navigate through it without traffic lights but with traffic coming from all directions.

 Next, notice the traffic in the picture below on the right that shows motorists driving safely through an intersection.
 See the benefit to all when we have a *standard* of traffic instructions to use such as stoplights at intersections?